 I've been working on a new car project....Patriotic Needlebook by Carolyn Meacham.
 It's done on 24 ct. congress cloth.
 I changed the colors so they weren't so bright (They're still bright, but not as much as the originals).

 I've started back on my Bee Contained by Betsy Morgan and am almost finished the etui box.
 The fabric is actually yellow, not cream.

-Well, that's all she wrote for this blog edition.
-Thanks for stopping by and your "twisted threads" of friendship!
+Well, I think that's it....lots to do before Thursday.
+Stay well.....thanks for stopping by and your "twisted threads" of friendship.